The Eternalist: Eternal Magic in 2018 (Vintage Edition)

 3 Precursor Golem

 Shops is a powerful deck and is actually surprisingly cheap on Magic Online (450-500 tickets) to pick up and learn the format.
-It has efficient disruption and thanks to new additions like Foundry Inspector, can easily reduce the costs on its own spells while taxing the other player.
+It has efficient disruption and thanks to new additions like Foundry Inspector, can easily Reduce the costs on its own spells while taxing the other player.

 One of the more famous Shops players, one I couldn't write this article without mentioning, is the venerable Rich Shay, who took Second Place this past year at US Eternal Weekend's NA Vintage Championships on the deck.
 Rich is a mainstay of the Vintage community and quite frankly one of the most fun players to watch on stream.
 If you ever get a chance to check it out, do so here!
 It's also worth noting that Rich is a big fan of the card Atog, which tends to eat the artifacts in the deck!